Amychophobia is surprisingly common and debilitating.

 Most folks with phobias, including amychophobes, generally realize that their fears are unfounded or excessive, but they’re unable to overcome them – because the ‘rules’ which govern their response are at an unconscious level.

 The presence of actual physical symptoms of fear of scratching makes it even more difficult.
 Given how unpleasant that can be, it’s hardly surprising that most people with amychophobia simply learn to avoid the scratches situations that frighten them.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

-Mercifully fear of scratch can now be overcome quickly and easily if you choose the right approach.
+Mercifully fear of scratching can now be overcome quickly and easily if you choose the right approach.

-Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Scratch can be overcome
+Read on to understand how the fear actually works inside your mind and nervous system, and how Fear of Scratching can be overcome

 About the Fear

 The actual feelings of Fear of Scratching are extremely common.
 Far more so than you might think: while the exact ‘trigger’ for everyone’s fear is different, over 13% of all adults experience the symptoms regularly, rising to over 60% under specific circumstances.

 And yet this is a problem you can quickly and permanently conquer – just as long as you are really committed to doing so.
 Conquering the fear means saying goodbye once and for all to that nasty feeling and discovering the steps to switch on the calm, centered, confident you.